Mythology, Women and Society: Growing the Groundswell

 Question for the Day: How can the study of women and mythology contribute to our current conversations about women, justice, and society?
 Globally, Goddess mythologies illustrate definitions and dimensions of societies rooted in balance, gender equity, and reverence for the earth and her creatures, simultaneously providing us with language to articulate grief and loss, joy and harmony.
 Join us to discuss these essential topics.

 Venue: We will be meeting at beautiful Pendle Hill, a restful setting designed for community building.
 Plan to stay Friday and Saturday nights to join us for interest group meetings on Friday night.
-There will be an informal film screening and discussion of intuitive knowing.
+There will be an informal film screening, a discussion of intuitive knowing, and a chant/dance group.

 Keynote Speaker: Peggy Reeves Sanday, Ph.D.